hax/hax.github.com/2015/myth-of-css-frameworks/README.md

  - http://www.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/

-## SMACSS

- -

-## Some new theory
+## Some interesting theories

+### Do NOT use HTML5 new semantic tags like header/footer/section/article/nav/aside...

 ### Style can be semantic

-### Anti semantic class
+### Semantic classes is meaningless
  classes are neither semantic or insemantic; they are sensible or insensible!
-Stop stressing about ‘semantic’ class names and pick something sensible and futureproof.
+Stop stressing about ‘semantic’ class names and pick something sensible and futureproof
+ --- @csswizardry , Author of inuit CSS framework which follow OOCSS and BEM